Steve Fussey – Chairman

 Dr Robert Lycett – Vice Chairman

-Bob spent the majority of his career working for a major defence contractor.
-After a period working on aspects of Ministry Defence policy Bob became involved in various aspects of project and programme management and risk management.
+Bob spent the majority of his career working for a major defence contractor, initially using his expertise as a corrosion specialist as a research scientist working on corrosion fatigue and hydrogen embrittlement of steel.
+After a period working on aspects of Ministry of Defence policy Bob became involved in project and programme management and especially risk management.
 Latterly Bob focussed on corporate governance and on managing the interface between the defence contractor and the Ministry of Defence.

 Marion CornickMarion founded Loddon School in 1988.
 She has been involved in special education all her teaching life and previously held the headship of three special schools and a directorship of a large facility offering special care and education.
 Marion also developed PROACT-SCIPr-UK® which is based on a philosophy that places an emphasis on a proactive approach to supporting individuals through times of behavioural crisis in a sensitive and caring manner so that the needs of the whole person are met.
 Marion has written extensively and lectures both in the UK and internationally.